MegavexNetwork/scoreboard-library/README.md

 objectiveManager.addPlayer(player); // Make a player see the objectives

-// After you've finished using the ObjectiveManager, make sure to close it to prevent a memory leak: objectiveManager.close();
+// Don't forget to call objectiveManager.close() once you don't need it anymore!
 ```